MINDFULNESS CREATES HAPPINESS - tHE EXISTENTIAL “SELF”

 As mentioned in earlier writings of mine, our physical body is just a scoop of the Earth held together by breath.
 As an extension of the Earth itself, which is itself the product of the burnt-out crucible of a star predating the Sun, we are literally composed of stardust.
 Our body is a highly organized aggregate of everything surrounding us (the air, the oceans, the plants, the soil, and minerals from the Earth) and is in constant interaction with it.
 The body is simply a medium that allows life to temporarily flow through it while housing the ethereal, immaterial, non-physical aspect of what we are for a brief time.

 It’s easy to hold to the belief that we are living on Earth, when in fact we ARE the living Earth.
-We believe we are living IN the universe, when in fact, the physical form we take on, emerged from and is enmeshed with the universe, just as a drop in the ocean can’t isolated and retrieved from the ocean once it enters.
+We believe we are living IN the universe, when in fact, the physical form we take on, emerged from and is enmeshed with the universe, just as a drop in the ocean cannot be isolated and retrieved from the ocean once it enters the ocean.
 We are vessels made from and housing the universe itself.
-We “ARE” the Universe!
+We are not separate from the universe surrounding us, we “ARE” the Universe!

 That is the physical aspect of ourselves.
 Our housing so to speak.
 But what about the spiritual, non-physical aspect of ourselves?